Pavel-Hrdina/monte-carlo-pi/README.md

 The calculator goes to infinity and has no limit

-To start, clone this repo and and open index.html
+To use, clone this repo and and open index.html

 ## The Algorithm